 It might also include emotional support at a time of difficulty and stress, helping people who are caring for an adult family member or friend or even giving others a lift to a social event.

 Care and support includes the help given by family and friends, as well as any provided by the council or other organisations.

-From April 2015, care and support in England is changing for the better.
-The new Care Act will help make care and support more consistent across the country.
+From April 2015, care and support in England changed for the better.
+The new Care Act makes care and support more consistent across the country.

-The new national changes are designed to put you in control of the help you receive.
+The Care Act puts you in control of the help you receive.

 Any decisions about your care and support will consider your wellbeing and what is important to you and your family, so you can stay healthy and remain independent for longer.

-Some changes will be introduced in April 2015 and others in April 20201.
+Significant changes were introduced in April 2015 and others will come into being in April 20201.

 As part of the 2020 changes, we will provide more financial help for those who need it and people with modest means will benefit too.
 There will also be a new form of protection from unlimited care costs – You may have heard this referred to as the cap on care costs.

 1 The care cap was initially introduced to come into force from April 2016.

 Written Statement made by Minister of State for Community and Social Care (Alistair Burt MP) on 20 July 2015: Written statement